jbuc/obsidian-curator/README.md

 1. Enable **Criteria engine** in the plugin settings (Settings → Community plugins → Auto Note Mover).
 2. Use the visual builder to compose your logic.
 Each rule lets you nest groups (All / Any + true/false) and add inline conditions for properties such as `file.name`, `file.folder`, `tags`, `frontmatter.status`, etc. Available comparators: `equals`, `contains`, `startsWith`, `endsWith`, `matchesRegex`, `exists`, `notExists`.
 3. Add one or more actions (move, apply template, rename, add/remove tag).
 Actions run top-to-bottom for that rule.
+If you have the Templater plugin enabled, the **apply template** action will try to route the template through Templater; otherwise it falls back to the raw file contents.
 4. Use the rule header toggles to enable/disable the rule or collapse it.
 “Stop on match” is implicit—leave later rules enabled only when you want them to run after a match.
 5. Need to share or bulk-edit rules?
 Expand **Advanced → Edit criteria rules as JSON** inside the settings pane.
 The current structure is also documented in `docs/criteria-engine-design.md` and you can copy starter examples from `docs/criteria-engine-sample.json`.